MohsenKoohi/BurgeATS/CMF/Web/functions.md

 # Message Manager
 Message manager is responsible for messages between users, between customers, and between users and customers.

+## Types of Messages
+1. C2C: customer to customer
+2. C2D: customer to department
+3. D2C: department to customer (a user sends message to a customer on behalf of its department)
+4. U2U: user to user

 ## Types of Message Users
 1. supervisor: he can see all messages to/from all users
 2. verifier: can verify customer2customer messages for his departments